HewlettPackard/hpegl-metal-os-windows-iso/README.md

 | | Win2019.yml
 | |
 | | To use this new service/image in HPE Bare Metal, follow these steps:
 | | (1) Copy the new image file Win2019.iso to your web server so that it can be reached via: http://192.169.1.131/images/Win2019.iso
-| | (2) Use a test program ".\Test.ps1" to test the image size and signature.
+| | (2) Use the test program ".\Test.ps1" to test the image size and signature.
 | | (3) Use the HPE Bare Metal Portal to create a new service using the
 | |     new image.
 Follow these steps:
 | |     - Sign into the HPE GreenLake Central Bare Metal Portal.
 | |     - Go to Dashboard.
-| |     - Click on "HPE GreenLake for Private Cloud Enterprise – Manage your Private Cloud" tile
+| |     - Click on "HPE GreenLake for Private Cloud Enterprise - Manage your Private Cloud" tile
 | |     - Select "Bare Metal" from "Private Cloud Services".
 This leads to Bare Metal service page
 | |         - Click on the tab "OS/application Images"
 | |         - Click on the button "Add OS/Application Image"